gavmere/arXivViz/README.md

 ## Pitfalls
 A pitfall I identify is that the embeddings are made using the title + abstract in raw string form, although some abstracts describe the paper great, some...not so much.
 The embeddings of these less ideal abstracts create a less then ideal embedding.

+Client-side rendering is tough, so it can be really slow depending on alot of factors.

-The data only goes up to like late 2007 I think.
-Bruh.
+The data only goes up to like late 2007 I think, this goes back to next steps.

 # Conclusion
 I hope you have fun with this, it's was pretty fun(strating) to make.
 Please explore and find some interesting things.